COURSE TASKS (GRADED AND NOT GRADED) FOR MATH 116

 Practices 8 and 16 require you to complete the Module 1 Quiz and the Module 2 Quiz, respectively with at least a 1%.

 The module reviews let you know what types of problems to expect on the module quizzes!
 You can find the module reviews in MyOpenMath in Tasks Folders 4, 9, and 14.
+The average of the grades of the Syllabus Review and ALL module reviews counts for 10% of your course grade.
 For availability check Dr. Stewart's Tentative Course Schedule.
 You can find a (brown) button on the Canvas Course Home Page.

 e.
 Take the Module Quizzes - Graded